 Designing the record-breaking Fehmarnbelt tunnel

 At 18 km long the Fehmarnbelt tunnel will be the world’s longest immersed tunnel.
-This ambitious project will create a road and rail link between continental Europe and Scandinavia, cutting journey times, distance, and CO2 emissions.
+This ambitious project will create a road and rail link between continental Europe and Scandinavia, cutting journey times and distance.
+Enabling traffic to use the shortest route will reduce CO2 emissions.

 Fehmarnbelt Tunnel